Windowscheater-Toolz/Gtag-Decompiler/README.md

 # C# Decompiler

-GTag Decompiler is a small Windows tool for pulling readable source from managed assemblies.
+This Decompiler is a small Windows tool for pulling readable source from managed assemblies.
 No solution to set up, no plugin maze — open the exe, queue your DLLs, hit Export, and you get a folder of `.cs` files (plus a zip) laid out by namespace.

 Built on [ICSharpCode.Decompiler](https://github.com/icsharpcode/ILSpy).
 Ships as a single self-contained executable.